General Archive of the Crown of Aragon

 The General Archive of the Crown of Aragon (Catalan: Arxiu General de la Corona d'Aragó), originally Royal Archives of Barcelona (Catalan: Arxiu Reial de Barcelona), is an archive containing the background documents of the institutions of the former Crown of Aragon and currently also contains other historical resources.

 The archive was originally based in the sixteenth century Palau del Lloctinent (Lieutenant Palace) in Barcelona.
-While the Palau remains open as a teaching and exhibiton space, since 1994 the archive's headquarters have moved to a new building on Carrer dels Almogàvers.
+While the Palau remains open as a teaching and exhibition space, since 1994 the archive's headquarters have moved to a new building on Carrer dels Almogàvers.